Calder\'on preconditioning of PMCHWT boundary integral equations for scattering by multiple absorbing dielectric particles: Benchmarks

 \section{Benchmarks}

 In this section we compare the performance of the six discrete formulations in Table \ref{table:discrete_operators} on a range of benchmark problems.
+In all our experiments the incident wave is a plane wave, and the maximum BEM mesh element size is $2 \pi /(10 k_e)$, so that there are at least 10 elements per exterior wavelength in each coordinate direction.
+As was investigated in detail in \cite{groth2015boundary}, for the type of dielectric scattering problems considered here, this leads to a typical discretization error of approximately 1\% ($10^{-2}$ relative error).
+(In particular, we note that, since all our scatterers are polyhedral, the scatterer geometry is captured exactly by the BEM mesh, the only exception being the spheres in Figure 5.)
 In all our experiments we terminate the GMRES solver once the relative residual falls below $10^{-5}$, with the \texttt{restart} option having the default value of $\rho = 20$ iterations.